zanettanorris/Product-Inventory-Lab/instructions/section-02.md

 }
 ```

 1. This is a static member that I will use to create id numbers for new objects.
-We will see more of this later
+We will see more of this later.
-2. This is the collection that will hold all of the objects
+2. This is the collection that will hold all of the objects.

 As stated earlier, we are going to lean on this class to create, read, update, and delete.
 Lets go to the service test class and start with the sneaker creation behaviour.